xuchen66/sphinx-emdocs/source/SerialEM_note_define-IS-vectors.rst

 reflect hole distances in two directions and their relative orientation to the camera system.
 Even there might no good hole be included, the vectors themselves are available.
 They can be used to convert to Image Shift vectors as starting point.
-Then we can do simply by pressing the button [ Use Last Hole Vectors ].
+Then we can do simply by pressing the button **[ Use Last Hole Vectors ]**.

 **Fig.2 Use Last Hole Vector**

 .. image:: ../images/Capture-multi-setup-noxform.JPG
-   :scale: 30 %
+   :scale: 50 %
    :alt: Adjusted manually
    :align: center

-Figure 2. shows two places get updated in the dialog after pushing "Use Last Hole Vectors".
+Figure 2. shows two places get updated in the dialog after pushing **[ Use Last Hole Vectors ]**.
 Shown in red outline 1, the image shift vectors is updated from the new stage hole vector conversion.
 And also there is an interesting line "No adjustment transform available" in red outline 2.
 What is that then?